airbus-seclab/cpu_rec/README.md

 and was distributed for the Atredis BlackHat 2018 challenge, under an unknown licence.
 - The binary for H8S comes from https://github.com/airbus-seclab/cpu_rec/issues/4 and was distributed by Dell, under an unknown licence.
 - The binary for TriMedia comes from https://github.com/crackinglandia/trimedia/blob/master/tm-linux/tmlinux-kernel-obj-latest.tar.bz2 where it is distributed under an unknown licence.

+## Other architectures that cannot be distributed in the default corpus
+- A binary for Nec/Renesas 78k can be found at https://www.metz-mecatech.de/en/lighting/firmware-download-flash-units/mecablitz-50-af-1-digital.html where it is distributed under a restrictive licence.
+The file named `MB50AF1_NikonV12.mtz` is a nibble-swapped Intel-HEX firmware (cf. https://debugmo.de/2011/10/whats-inside-metz-50-af-1-n/) with 0x7d5a bytes of 78k code starting at offset 0x2ba.